Skip to content

 def test_update_returns_expected_keys(tracker):

-"""Call update() with minimal kwargs and check the output dict."""
+"""Call update() with minimal real kwargs and check the output dict."""

 result = tracker.update(